kawansoft/aceql-http/README.md

 * The AceQL C# Client SDK allows to wrap the HTTP APIs using Microsoft SQL Server like calls in their code, just like they would for a local database.

+The SDKs are licensed under Apache 2.0: you can use them in your commercial software freely and without any constraint.

 Security has been taken into account from the design: It as allowed to specify and code strong security rules in order to protect the databases.

 AceQL HTTP Open Source Edition is licensed through the GNU Lesser General Public License (LGPL v2.1).